-As part of the group exhibition The Sowers, the Foundation welcomes you to a performances programming activated by Julie Monot, Léna Babinet and Elise Peroi every first Saturday of the month.
-This program includes a guided tour of the exhibition by Nathalie Guiot, founder and co-curator.
+As part of the group exhibition The Sowers, the Foundation invites you to a performances programming and a commented tour for free every first Saturday of the month.

 Julie Monot is a graduate of the HEAD in Geneva and the ECAL in Lausanne, she is interested in the ritualistic potential of sculpture and its relationship to performance and theater.
 She often draws inspiration from popular myths and figures, without chronological hierarchy, in order to let emerge what could be understood as a universal narrative.
 When she was young Monot was told that the carpet she liked to lie on was actually a breeding ground for microscopic creatures of all kinds.
 Like many kids, this arguably was her first encounter with the idea of invisible life.
 This memory led her to look into single celled organisms, and she became interested in how the evolution of unicellular life marked a crucial turn in the evolution of life on Earth.
 Before it was Water is a hand tufted kimono with motifs inspired on various types of single cell organisms.
 Folded on a metal bar hanging from the ceiling, the work is worn over the course of the exhibition by a performer.
 This short incarnation, like in many other of Monot’s works, bridges her work with sculpture to a more performative and time- based practice.
 Kimonos are interesting garments for the artist insofar as they provide vast surfaces whose shape remains unchanged, regardless of the body shape, the age and the gender of the person who is wearing it.